Showing posts with label equal opportunity. Show all posts

 In the data below, the United States is compared with the rest of the developed world, and at times the entire world.
 The areas I will examine ... health, education, income inequality, violence/security, social mobility, and equal opportunity ... are essential to the ability of our country to live up to the promises made in the Declaration of Independence and truly be the great nation we aspire to.

-Health: Despite having by far the most costly health system in the world, the United States consistently underperforms on most measures of performance.
+Health: Despite having by far the most costly health system in the world, the United States consistently underperforms on most measures of the quality of health care.
 Looking at quality of care, access to care, efficiency, equity, and living healthy lives, the US ranks last or next-to-last when compared with Australia, Canada, Germany, the Netherlands, New Zealand, and the United Kingdom.
 Most troubling is the failure of the US in the area of health outcomes ... people leading healthy lives.

 The summary table below says it all: